 Another popular option for Oly powerlifting shoes are Adidas Adipower.
 You can learn more about the differences between them in this short video:

-If you’re looking for a solid pair of lifting shoes, then the Reebok Legacy Lifters should be at the top of your list.
+If you’re looking for a solid pair of lifting shoes with a leather upper, then the Reebok Legacy Lifters should be at the top of your list.
 This is particularly true if you have wide feet, or feel like your toes are always lifting on the ground during your workouts.

 Reebok: A Trusted Name in Athletics